 Why You Should Trust Us

-We have used parts or all of our selection of backcountry ski boots in locations all over the world.
+We have used backcountry ski boots in locations all over the world.
 From the western United States to Canada, Alaska, Peru, Argentina, Chile, and Europe, our testers encountered every type of snow and terrain conditions.
-We took these boots up just as much as down and found whatever limitations, quirks, or impressive qualities each pair brought to the table.
+We found whatever limitations, quirks, or impressive qualities each pair brought to the table.
 In addition to testing out in the wild, we measured, weighed, and flexed each boot in our lab to gain empirical data and see how manufacturer claims held up to our measurements.
 Our testing is ongoing and continuous.
 Through all of the Northern Hemisphere ski season (and beyond, travel climate allowing), we have tester boots out on the snow almost every day.
-One test round merges right into the next.

 Analysis and Test Results